esride-nik/arcgis-jssdk_react_mobx_pattern/README.md

 # Minimalistic ArcGIS Maps SDK for JavaScript with React

-## This branch

-Enhanced with demo functionality in customer workshops.

 ## The template

 There is a basic difference between the class-based Esri Map and the component-based UI framework React.